microsoftgraph/microsoft-graph-comms-samples/Samples/BetaSamples/RemoteMediaSamples/README.md

 * Clone the Git repo for the Microsoft Graph Calling API Samples.
 Please see the instructions [here](https://docs.microsoft.com/en-us/vsts/git/tutorial/clone?view=vsts&tabs=visual-studio) to get started with VSTS Git.
 * Log in to your Azure subscription to host web sites and bot services.
 * Install Visual Studio and launch IncidentBot.sln in <Repository>\RemoteMediaSamples with Visual Studio

+#### Bot Registration

-* Follow the instructions [Register a Calling Bot](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/calls/register-calling-bot.html).
+1. Follow the instructions [Register a Calling Bot](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/calls/register-calling-bot.html).
 Take a note of the registered config values (Bot Id, MicrosoftAppId and MicrosoftAppPassword).
 You will need these values in the code sample config.

+1. Add the following Application Permissions to the bot:

+    * Calls.AccessMedia.All
+    * Calls.Initiate
+    * Calls.JoinGroupCall.All
+    * Calls.JoinGroupAsGuestCall.All

+1. The permissions need to be consented by tenant admin.
+Go to "https://login.microsoftonline.com/common/adminconsent?client_id=<app_id>&state=<any_number>&redirect_uri=<any_callback_url>" using tenant admin to sign-in , then consent for the whole tenant.

 #### Deploying the Sample